Kidney stone disease

 In those who have had renal calculi, drinking fluids, especially water, is a way to prevent them.
 Drinking fluids such that more than two liters of urine are produced per day is recommended.
-If fluid intake alone is not effective to prevent renal calculi, the medications thiazide diuretic, citrate, or allopurinol may be suggested.
+If fluid intake alone is not effective, medications such as thiazide diuretics, citrate, or allopurinol may be suggested.
 Soft drinks containing phosphoric acid (typically colas) should be avoided.
 When a calculus causes no symptoms, no treatment is needed.
 For those with symptoms, pain control is usually the first measure, using medications such as nonsteroidal anti-inflammatory drugs or opioids.
-Larger calculi may be helped to pass with the medication tamsulosin, or may require procedures for removal such as extracorporeal shockwave therapy (ESWT), laser lithotripsy (LL), or a percutaneous nephrolithotomy (PCNL).
+Larger calculi may be helped to pass with the medication tamsulosin or may require procedures for removal such as extracorporeal shockwave therapy (ESWT), laser lithotripsy (LL), or percutaneous nephrolithotomy (PCNL).

-Renal calculi have affected humans throughout history with a description of surgery to remove them dating from as early as 600 BC in ancient India by Sushruta.
+Renal calculi have affected humans throughout history, with descriptions of surgery to remove them dating from as early as 600 BC in ancient India by Sushruta.
 Between 1% and 15% of people globally are affected by renal calculi at some point in their lives.
-In 2015, 22.1 million cases occurred, resulting in about 16,100 deaths.
+In 2015, about 22.1 million cases occurred, resulting in about 16,100 deaths.
 They have become more common in the Western world since the 1970s.
-Generally, more men are affected than women, mainly between the ages of 40 and 60.The prevalence and incidence of the disease rises worldwide and continues to be challenging for patients, physicians, and healthcare systems alike.
-In this context, epidemiological studies are striving to elucidate the worldwide changes in the patterns and the burden of the disease and identify modifiable risk factors that contribute to the development of renal calculi.
+Generally, more men are affected than women, mainly between the ages of 40 and 60.
+The prevalence and incidence of the disease continue to rise worldwide.